Definition of liberal in English:

 - He was very liberal when it came to buying drinks, and in return I was a friend to him.

 nounBack to top

 - Many economic liberals have an optimistic view of economic globalization.

 - Leftists and liberals find this turn of events an indication of bad days to come.

 - How could he be defended in the pages of our press by supposed liberals and left-wingers?

 - To essentially claim that he is no better than the Liberals or Tories is plain sectarianism.

 - The Tories and Liberals were easily beaten into third and fourth places.

 - The Liberals said they were opposed to the war but supported it once it began.

 Middle English: via Old French from Latin liberalis, from liber 'free (man)'.
 The original sense was 'suitable for a free man', hence 'suitable for a gentleman' (one not tied to a trade), surviving in liberal arts.
-Another early sense, 'generous' (sense 4 of the adjective), gave rise to an obsolete meaning 'free from restraint', leading to sense 1 of the adjective (late 18th century).
+Another early sense 'generous' (compare with sense 4 of the adjective) gave rise to an obsolete meaning 'free from restraint', leading to sense 1 of the adjective (late 18th century).